Former Minneapolis officer charged in George Floyd’s death testifies that he believed Floyd was 'fine’

 Thomas Plunkett, an attorney for Kueng, also argued that officers are not given adequate training on intervention policies — describing the duty-to-intervene training as “little more than a PowerPoint.”

 Defense attorneys have sought to shift responsibility to Chauvin for the man’s death, arguing that the 19-year veteran “took control” at the scene and became the “shot caller.”
-But in what could be the opening volley of finger-pointing between the two officers, Thao said during prosecution testimony that Kueng and Lane, who responded to the initial 911 call about a counterfeit bill and first encountered Floyd, were in charge of the scene.
+But in what could be the opening volley of finger-pointing between the former officers, Thao said during prosecution testimony that Kueng and Lane, who responded to the initial 911 call about a counterfeit bill and first encountered Floyd, were in charge of the scene.

 Thao, who arrived at the scene with Chauvin as Keung and Lane were struggling to put Floyd inside a squad car, said under defense questioning he believed Floyd was on drugs and suffering from “excited delirium,” a disputed medical term used by law enforcement and some health professionals to describe people who are under the influence of drugs and in a severely agitated state.